Term Deposit rates are at historic lows – XTBs can make your savings work harder

 What are corporate bonds?

-If a company wants to borrow money to fund growth, or other investments, it has two options; borrow from a bank, or issue bonds.
+If a company wants to borrow money it has two options; borrow from a bank, or issue bonds.

 Corporate bonds are basically IOUs that:

 - Pay back the loan when the bond matures – known as the ‘principal’ or ‘face value’.

 - Deliver a steady stream of income, normally paid quarterly or semi-annually throughout the life of the bond – known as the coupon.